benjymous/annotations/sandman/sandman.65.md

 deliberate parallel between this mansion, Dream's prison for decades, and Dream's castle.
 	  panel 7: Note the panel border here.
 Rose has left the waking world.
+As mentioned in an earlier annotation, a dream in which you go down into a basement signifies a confrontation of something in your unconscious - usually a fear or something unpleasant.
+Here, Rose is probably confronting the fact that Jack Holdaway may not love her.
+(Naturally, Desire is there, since Rose is talking about love!)

 Page 6 panel 1: The copy of _It_ on the floor is no doubt the one that the guard was reading in 1:25:3 and again (six years later) during Dream's escape.